HackU6-Arrow/HackU6-Hackathon/README.md

  * Second we need to create dialog flow through google dialog flow.
  * Combined will provide you a way to have a perfect product at your hand

+ ## Firebase setup

+* Create a new project in firebase console
+* Import your json data into the database
+To deploy your project into the firebase cloud
+* Enter "firebase login" in the command prompt
+* Enter "firebase init" in the command prompt at the project directory.
+* Select all default options
+* Go with "firebase deploy" in the project directory.
+* Save the URL provided by the firebase to interact with the Dialog Flow